 - In addition to recording all gifts, all documents related to a gift (e.g., wills, trusts, deeds, annuity agreements, contracts, correspondence establishing gift conditions, etc.) will be retained by the Office of Development and Alumni Engagement.

 - Consideration in the Assignment of Restricted Gifts

-- Gift restrictions must be approved by the Vice President for Development and Alumni Engagement or his or her designee.
+- Gift restrictions must be approved by the Vice President for Development and Communications or his or her designee.
 Gift restrictions must support the mission of the FCF.

 - Should ambiguities regarding a donor's intention exist, they will be resolved by the Development Office, in consultation with the donor and legal counsel where necessary.

 - All restricted gifts will be recorded according to the assigned restriction.
 The donor's written instructions shall be made part of the donor’s permanent record.

 - If a restricted gift commitment is not fulfilled within five years or according to the terms of the gift agreement, the gift will be used for a purpose similar to the intent of the original commitment or treated as unrestricted.

 The Board of Directors may internally designate unrestricted gifts to specific purposes.
 The Development Office will record these gifts in accordance with the purpose assigned, using the following guidelines: